JakBul/Premier-League-Quiz/README.md

 The user goals of this website are:
 1. As a first-time visitor, I want to easily find buttons to play the game and interact with the game
-2. As a recurring or first-time visitor, I want to find information of how exactly to play the game
+2. As a recurring or first-time visitor, I want to find information on how exactly to play the game
 3. As a recurring or first-time visitor, I want to have fun with questions and see my result of the quiz